-The quantitative summaries of RSEs and the reports from classroom visitations are automatically placed in the files.
-Candidates may also add narrative evaluations to their files.
+The quantitative summaries of RSEs will be generated by the Registrar and sent to the candidate, the department chair, and the Provost by July 1.
+All reports from classroom visitations that are submitted to the Provost are automatically placed in the files.
+Candidates may also add narrative course evaluations to their files.
 If narrative evaluations other than those in the RSE are included, candidates should provide clarification as to how these evaluations were administered.
-All original narrative responses to the RSE must be kept by the department/program chair (as described in Section 2.6); a copy of the narrative responses should be given by the chair to untenured candidates.
-When for some reason in a particular case the Faculty Review Committee would like to consider a candidate's narrative evaluations, it may do so by obtaining them from that person's department/program chair.
+All original narrative responses to the RSE must be kept by the department chair (as described in Section 2.6); a copy of the narrative responses should be given by the chair to untenured candidates.
+When for some reason in a particular case the Faculty Review Committee would like to consider a candidate's narrative evaluations, it may do so by obtaining them from that person's department chair.